-As of July 31, 2020, the Company had rights to 5 issued U.S. patents, which will expire between July 16, 2023 and January 22, 2036 assuming all required fees are paid, 6 pending U.S. patent applications, 64 issued foreign patents, and 42 pending foreign patent applications.
+As at April 30, 2021, the Company had rights to 5 issued U.S. patents, which will expire between July 16, 2023 and January 22, 2036 assuming all required fees are paid, 6 pending U.S. patent applications, 64 issued foreign patents, and 42 pending foreign patent applications.
 Our patents and patent applications cover aspects of our current and future product concepts.
 Some of the pending foreign patent applications preserve an opportunity to pursue patent rights in multiple countries.

-As of July 31, 2020, the Company had one registered trademark in Canada.
+As at April 30, 2021, the Company had one registered trademark in Canada.